Ria424/developers-animatesdk-docs/Camera_object/Camera18.md

 #### Usage

-camera.tintEnabled

-#### Type

-boolean
+Camera.tintEnabled

 #### Description

-Used to Enable/Disable tint.
+`boolean`; Used to Enable/Disable tint.
 The value true is if camera is enabled otherwise false.

 #### Example